The 3-step risk-based approach to AML

 As you have probably noted, each level of assessment will affect every other level of assessment.
 Therefore, it is important to ensure that you document and communicate changes to risk resulting from an assessment to all relevant parties.
 Don't panic; for most of us, this means keeping proper records (for at least five years), reporting when appropriate and keeping in touch with the MLRO and/or Legal/Compliance.

-Simply identifying and assessing risk on their own would have a little practical effect on reducing ML/TF activities if you don't take action.
+Simply identifying and assessing risk on their own would have little practical effect on reducing ML/TF activities if you don't take action.
 All AML-regulated businesses are obliged to report suspicious activities or transactions to the relevant Financial Investigation Unit of the national authority.

 Depending on the jurisdiction, reporting happens through a formal Suspicious Activity Report (SAR) or Suspicious Transaction Report (STR).
 This obligation extends to a duty to report any suspected predicate offences.

 Fulfilling the duty to report should happen as soon as the suspicion arises, so long as the suspicion is reasonably well-grounded.
 AML/CTF reporting should never be used to harass or defame others.
 Where suspicion is well-grounded, don't look to investigate further before reporting.
 Report it immediately and monitor the situation.

 Given the interconnectedness of AML/CTF processes, the duty to report does not cease because you rejected the suspicious transaction or at the point that the customer relationship terminates.
 The duty to report suspicious activity is ongoing, and it applies irrespective of whether there is a continuing relationship with the potential subject of the report.

 It is also important to remember that the duty to report goes hand in hand with an obligation to avoid doing anything that may tip off the potential subject of a SAR/STR.
 Even inadvertent tipping-off can have serious repercussions.